 Episode Twenty: On 1st November 2006, Russian dissident Alexander Litvinenko was assassinated in the heart of London’s West End, by two of Russia’s top assassins, using one of the most bizarre and deadliest poisons ever, and yet, from day one, his brutal murder was a textbook case of incompetence.

 CLICK HERE to download the Murder Mile podcast via iTunes and to receive the latest episodes, click "subscribe".
-You can listen to it now by clicking the green PLAY button on the embedded media player below.
+You can listen to it now by clicking the PLAY button on the embedded media player below.
 All transcribed versions are available in "Podcast Transcripts" (right)

 Credits: The Murder Mile true-crime podcast was researched, written and recorded by Michael J Buchanan-Dunne, with the sounds recorded on location (where possible), and the music written and performed by Erik Stein & Jon Boux of Cult With No Name.
 Additional music was written and performed by Kai Engel, as used under the Creative Common Agreement 4.0.
 A list of tracks used and the links are listed on the relevant transcript blog here